 1. VERY IMPORTANT: This is a camping trip!
 You will be camping for 6 of the nights on this program.

-2. This is not a physically demanding journey; however, travelling can be difficult, with long drives and poor road conditions at times.
+2. This is not a physically demanding journey; however, traveling can be difficult, with long drives and poor road conditions at times.
 Despite this, most participants feel that the diversity of the African landscape, countries, culture and wildlife are all well worth the experience.
 We use a comfortable and safe air-conditioned touring vehicle for the long drives.

 Step out of the normal tourist mind-set and truly experience the world.
 Most nights will have you staying in a simple yet clean twin-share hotel or lodge rooms with private facilities, complete with running water and electricity.
 Occasionally you may have a multi-share night at rustic local guesthouses, with communal bathrooms and the sporadic cold shower.
 Transportation will be a combination of public transport, private buses and some private vehicles.